Deepwater Horizon Oil Spill in the Gulf of Mexico

 The Deepwater Horizon Explosion and Oil Spill Response Efforts

 On April 20, 2010, BP’s mobile offshore drilling unit Deepwater Horizon exploded, burned, and subsequently sank in the Gulf of Mexico 52 miles southeast of Venice, Louisiana.
-Eleven of the 126 workers on the rig were killed and, over the following 87 days, an estimated 4.9 million barrels (206 million gallons) of oil spilled into the Gulf.
+Eleven of the 126 workers on the rig were killed and, over the following 87 days, an estimated 3.19 million barrels (~134 million gallons) of oil spilled into the Gulf (4.0 million barrels minus 810,000 barrels of collected oil).
 This was the largest oil spill ever reported in U.S. history.
 In comparison, the Exxon Valdez tanker spilled approximately 257,000 barrels (11 million gallons) of crude oil into Prince William Sound, Alaska, in 1989.

 Oil spill response efforts at the national and state level were led by a Unified Command established by the U.S. Coast Guard, in accordance with the National Oil and Hazardous Substances Pollution Contingency Plan (National Contingency Plan).
 The Unified Command structure was developed to ensure efficient and coordinated containment, dispersal, and removal of oil and hazardous substances while minimizing damage to the human and marine environment.
 Under the direction of the Unified Command, responders used both traditional and novel approaches to contain and recover the spilled oil.
 In the end, recovery efforts brought the final estimate of oil spilled down to 3.19 million barrels (134 million gallons).